melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Also, because I don't think I tightened a bolt enough, the platform in 67 will need to be adjusted upward (which may require some other adjustments... ugh).
 The level in 67 is finnicky as well - would be good to go in with glue.

 OH also - Campanula is up.
 Saw some open south of plots 37 and 27 (approximate locations of last year's plots 7 and 71 or 72).
 Also saw some that were going to open soon elsewhere.
 No buds visible in plots though.

+### Jul 8 2021

+Standard phenology day.
+No sign of *Campanula* anywhere near plots.
+No new tags put out.

+Should figure out how to collect seeds soon.
+Should I collect seeds in all plots or leave some plots for addition experiments?

+I looked around at some of the trees and shrubs.
+Very easy stuff.
+The pine is lodgepole (the tell is the asymmetric cones).
+Not quite sure about the other but it's probably Engelmann spruce.
+The shrub is common juniper.

+I also looked at some of the vegetation in the (lodgepole) forest on the road up to the ridge.
+Below the climate station the understory is bare (trees too tightly packed?) but there are a lot of gaps and openings with a surprising diversity up beyond that (likely before the bog).
+Lots of flowering *Thermopsis* (looks to be started recently) as well as a lot of lupines, plus some others.
+Plenty of roses up there too.

+I did take 20 minutes today to adjust the height on the pole at plot 67.
+I think the screw there may be stripped as well.
+Seems like if there is too much tightening that the screws may fail to adjust.
+Had this same issue with the one in plot 75 yesterday.
+Socket wrench should be part of the daily repair kit.